Skip to main content

 Free to use.
 Runs in your browser.

-Enter a width and height to calculate the aspect ratio, or lock a ratio (16:9, 4:3, 1:1) and calculate the missing dimension.
-Useful for images, video, and responsive layouts.
+Enter a width and height to calculate the aspect ratio, decimal ratio, and orientation.
+Useful for checking images, video, and responsive layouts against standard formats.

 Understanding Aspect Ratios